concord-consortium/sensor-connector/README.md

 ### /disconnect

 Disconnect from any connected device.
 Clients may not need to call this method as the SensorConnector application attempts to disconnect automatically on application termination.
 The response is the SensorConnector state at the time the request was processed.

+### /exit

+Disconnect from any connected device and quit the SensorConnector application.
+Quitting and restarting the SensorConnector application is sometimes useful as a troubleshooting technique.
+Note that this sends a request to the SensorConnector application.
+The SensorConnector application must be running and processing incoming requests for it to have the desired effect.

 ### /control/start